quantumjim/Quantum-Computation-course-Basel/README.md

 ### Project ideas

 Below are examples of the different kinds of project you can choose from.
 Examples of existing work are given to give you and idea of what you can produce.
+A list of specific projects that you can do (for those of you that don't want to come up with your own) can be found at the end.

 #### Write an explanation of a topic of your choice